m1nka/blog/_pages/about.md

 ---

 Hi 👋 I'm Max.
 You have stumbled across my blog where I write about cloud computing, tech, travel and more.
 Currently, I work as a Cloud Engineer at Oracle.
-Previously, I've worked as a full stack developer and got my degree in Business Informatics from University of Vienna.
+I graduated from University of Vienna with a degree in Business Informatics and have worked as a full stack developer after that.
 Since I regularly work on cloud technologies, I've decided to share some of my learnings in this blog.
 I hope you find something entertaining or insightful ✌️

 For any inquiries you can reach out to me [by mail](mailto:blog@maximilian.tech).